 What can I expect in a typical day of class?

 We have a combination of structure and flexible time.
 Enough structure to make sure we cover everything and enough flexibility in our schedule to be able to go with the flow of what is happening in a given day.
 Most days include a plant meditation.
-Mornings are more likely to be lecture and afternoons are often more active; whether gardening, medicine making, taking pulses or other activities.
+Mornings are more likely to be lecture and afternoons are often more active; whether gardening, medicine making or other activities.
 The first two months of school most of our outdoor time is in the garden.
 Once the trailheads in the mountains melt out, we spend much of our outdoor time in the second half of school in the wilderness.

 Will I have homework?

 Yes, you will have three big projects, homework every week, and ongoing plant meditations on your own.
-Students are expected to complete all assignments.
+Students are expected to complete all assignments on time.
 Expect to put in several hours every week outside of classroom time.

 Is work trade available?